panchopoliti/meditation-timer/README.md

 [Homepage](https://panchopoliti.github.io/meditation-timer/)

 ## Summary
 Timer which rings with a selected bell when time is over, and Stopwatch which rings always after selected period.
-It does not work offline.
 Read more in [ROADMAP](https://github.com/panchopoliti/meditation-timer/blob/master/ROADMAP.md)

 ## Setup